 Shego smiled and placed a gentle kiss to Kim's cheek.
 She believed Kim.
 And because she believed Kim, she knew what she had to do.
 Not just for her wife, but for herself.

-Kim was bouncing on her heels as she stood on the dock.
-She was dressed in a dress of fine cloth, but not the cumbersome gowns most ladies were expected to wear.
-Shego was standing next to her, dressed in equally fine cloth, but wearing trousers with a ruffled shirt and thin jacket.
-It was some of their best clothing; usually, they walked around in average clothing that anyone in the port would wear.
+Kim bounced on her heels as she stood on the pier.
+She wore a dress of fine cloth, but not the cumbersome gowns most ladies of the Empire or even of means were expected to wear.
+She wanted to look her best.
+Shego stood next to her, dressed in equally fine cloth, but wearing trousers with a ruffled shirt and thin jacket.
+It was some of their best clothing.
+Usually, they walked around in average gear that anyone in the port would wear.
 Shego put her hand around Kim's shoulders to keep the redhead from jumping right off of the deck.

 "Calm down, Princess.
 The ship isn't going to get here any faster if you spring off the pier into the ocean," Shego pointed out.